Zaffer-AHM/Simple-Projects/README.md

-# Simple Project Calculator
+# SIMPLE PROJECTS
- Part 1 of the simple project series
+ This is the begining of something simple!